 We will have audio description available if it has been recorded for a particular film as it is an optional extra that is unobtrusive for other customers.
 Unfortunately, not all film companies are able to offer audio description especially if they are small or independent.
 Similarly, subtitling for Hard of Hearing and Deaf audiences is only available on certain films but we can’t offer it as frequently as some customers find subtitles distracting.
-We are going to be screening lots of subtitled films during Deaf Awareness Week from 6 – 13 May and are working to make it a regular part of our schedule in the near future.
+Look out for these logos to find out if the film you want to see has Audio Description or Subtitles…

 Can you still show “old school” films?

 Yes!
-Look out for our Cult Classics every season.
-We’ll be kicking off the series with The Clockwork Orange (18) which is being re-released after being unavailable for 19 years.
-When available we also have the facilities to screen these in 35mm film so you can get the real retro experience.
+Look out for our Cult Classics every season such as A Clockwork Orange (18) and Alien (15).
+When available, we also have the facilities to screen these in 35mm film so you can get the real retro experience.